 Responsible for music and literature festivals and occasions and as a mediator among various European literatures.

 From 1979 to 2007, he co-organized the TAKTLOS Festival Bern for Jazz, New Music, and Music Performances; since 2005, he has headed the International Literature Festival in Leukerbad; since 2006, he has organized the Bern Literature Festival.
 In 2011, he began a new European project, ABSOLUT ZENTRAL, which brings together journalists, writers, essayists, philosophers, and historians, many of them from Eastern Europe, for discussions, lectures, readings, and talks about ideas on cultural values and the development of culture.

 Elnura Jivazada was born in 1979.
 She studied political science in Baku, Hamburg ans Eichstätt and worked for German Embassy and other institutions in Azerbaijan 2003-2011.
 She was the production coordinator of the movie “Absurdistan” by Veit Helmer.
-2011 she started her PhD in Eastern European History at the Johannes Gutenberg University Mainz.
+2018 she completed her PhD in Eastern European History at the Johannes Gutenberg University Mainz.
 She lives in Berlin since 2016.
-Since Mai 2016 she is a program coordinator of ILO3.
+Since Mai 2017 she is a program coordinator of ILO.

 Anna Hromova was born in 1995 in Kiev.
 She studied at the Kiev National University of Theater, Cinema and Television, and subsequently organized business and cultural events, workshops and trainings.
 Anna co-organized the educational course »Audio & Video Production« at the Kiev Advertising School.
 She graduated from the Ukrainian Social Academy in 2014.
 She was a volunteer for the international literature festival berlin in 2015, and has worked as a coordinator for the international literature festival Odessa since 2015.
 She lives in Kiev.